PlumpMath/DesignPattern-524/README.md

 DesignPattern
 =============

-Some demos about design pattern
+Some demos about design pattern in Java programming language.